larrygrpolanco/SABR-automated-coding/README.md

 # SABR-automated-coding

 This tool is designed to streamline the process of coding educational research data, specifically focusing on the analysis of language used in classroom settings or research studies.
-It uses advanced language models to automatically assign specific linguistic or thematic codes to snippets of text, which can be incredibly valuable in language learning and teaching research.
+It uses advanced language models to automatically assign specific linguistic or thematic codes to snippets of text.

 How it Works: